Become a Licensed Special Education Teacher (PK-3, K-6, or 6-12)

 • Individuals who have a GPA below 2.5 must pursue amnesty prior to applying to the program to be eligible for admission.
 To learn more about our UHM College of Education amnesty policy, please contact our Office of Student Academic Services.

 International Students: Due to visa requirements for UHM and Hawaii DOE employment, international students are unable to pursue our online or hybrid statewide programs, including those who wish to pursue online courses from their home country.
-However, individuals already living in Hawai‘i who have international transcripts for their degree are eligilible to apply and would need to submit transcript evaluations and translations if needed.
+However, individuals already living in Hawai‘i who have international transcripts for their degree are eligilible to apply and would need to submit NACES-approved transcript evaluations and translations if needed.

 Prerequisite Requirements